alexthecat123/LisaSourceCompilation/README.md

 ```
 <ALEX/MAKE/ALL_NOFLOP
 ```

+Make sure to build everything with this command before going back and building certain components on their own; this ensures that all dependencies for every piece of the OS are built and you won't have to worry about anything being missing.

 The NOFLOP suffix runs the EXEC script that builds everything but doesn't try to make installer or LisaGuide diskettes at the end.
 Remember, we can't do those yet because we don't have PACKSEG!